 By their nature, forward-looking statements require us to make assumptions and are subject to inherent risks and uncertainties.
-Assumptions about Canadian and U.S. economic performance over the next 24 months and how that will affect our business and our ability to identify and close new Partner opportunities (including, without limitation, the ongoing impact of COVID-19) are material factors we consider when setting our strategic priorities, objectives and outlook for our business.
-Key assumptions include assumptions that: the Canadian and U.S. economies will continue to stabilize from the economic downturn created by COVID-19 and will not materially deteriorate over the next twelve months; that the ongoing geo-political events, including, without limitation, the Russia/Ukraine conflict, will not have a material negative impact on the industries in which our Partners operate in; that interest rates will not increase dramatically more than current market forecasts over the next 12 to 24 months; those Partners previously affected by COVID-19 will not see a detrimental impact from COVID-19 over the next 12 months; following a recovery from the COVID-19 impact, the business of the majority of the Partners will continue to grow; Partners will continue paying Distributions as anticipated under current arrangements; that our Partners' businesses will not experience material negative results, other than as we may have disclosed already; that current Partner issues (including operational matters or industry issues) will be resolved as anticipated; that Canadian and U.S. tax laws and rate will not change significantly and that any announced changes will not have a material adverse impact on the Trust or our operations; that private companies will continue to require alternative sources of capital; Alaris and our Partners will benefit from any applicable temporary measures used to assist a Partner's performance; the businesses of new Partners and those of existing Partners will perform in line with Alaris' expectations and diligence; and that we will be able to raise equity and debt financing as needed and on acceptable terms.
-We also assume that access to the capital markets will remain relatively stable and will perform with normal volatility levels and that Canadian dollar pair will remain in a range of approximately plus or minus 15%.
+Assumptions about Canadian and U.S. economic performance over the next 24 months and how that will affect our business and our ability to identify and close new Partner opportunities (including, without limitation, the ongoing impact of COVID-19 and the emerging 2023 banking crisis in North America and Europe) are material factors we consider when setting our strategic priorities, objectives and outlook for our business.
+Key assumptions include assumptions that: the Russia/Ukraine conflict and other global economic pressures, including, without limitation, the emerging 2023 banking crisis, over the next twelve months will not impact the economy in a material manner beyond the current market expectations; interest rates will not rise in a matter materially different from the prevailing market expectation over the next 12 to 24 months; that COVID-19 or any variants there of will not impact the economy or our partners operations in a material way in the next 12 months; the businesses of the majority of our Partners will continue to grow and perform in line with Alaris' expectations and diligence; more private companies will require access to alternative sources of capital; and that Alaris will have the ability to raise required equity and/or debt financing on acceptable terms; Partners will continue paying Distributions as anticipated under current arrangements; that our Partners' businesses will not experience material negative results, other than as we may have disclosed already; that current Partner issues (including operational matters or industry issues) will be resolved as anticipated; that Canadian and U.S. tax laws and rate will not change significantly and that any announced changes will not have a material adverse impact on the Trust or our operations;; Alaris and our Partners will benefit from any applicable temporary measures used to assist a Partner's performance; Management has also assumed that the Canadian and U.S. dollar trading pair will remain in a range of around plus or minus 15%.
 In determining our economic growth expectations, we mainly consider historical economic data from the Canadian and U.S. governments and their agencies.